Patients & Caregivers / Brain Donation Program

 There is no charge for current or previous participants of the ADRC.

-An individual or family member can indicate their intent for a brain autopsy by giving provisional authorization prior to death.
+An individual or family member can indicate their intent for brain donation by giving provisional authorization prior to death.

 Which organs are examined at an ADRC research autopsy?